ukaea/PROCESS/documentation/proc-pages/usage/csd3-for-process.md

 process -i ~/process/tests/scenarios/regression/large-tokamak/IN.DAT
 ```

-Note that you must use the correct project code for you work: UKAEA-AP002-CPU for non-STEP work and UKAEA-AP001-CPU for STEP work.
+Note that you must use the correct project code for you work.

 Use the `sbatch` command to submit your script.
 You will recieve an email notifying you that the job has begun, and one to notify you when it has ended successfully or failed.